-It's not exactly pop.
-Some may say Anti-pop or even Power Pop.
+Well, I guess it's pop.
+I mean, who doesn't want their music to be popular?
+I really hate that word, pop.
+Maybe it's anti-pop.
+Some songs are sort of power pop.
 There's some Alternative or Indie Folk Rock in there, and my voice can get a little Country.
 It's desperate.
 It's edgy.
 I write about things that happen in my life.
 The things I fear, the ones I love, the places I've seen and the darkest roads I've been down.
 In general, my songs all have a common thread.
 A mix of hope and despair is as close as I can get.
 It's easier to say what it is not than what it is.
 It's not happy, but hopeful, it's not sad, but introspective, it's not angry, just misunderstood.

 As a young child my family listened to Jazz - lots of Bossa Nova; Jobim, Stan Getz, and true Jazz greats like Miles Davis and Charlie Parker.
 The '30's and '40's swing vocalists like Ella F., Louis A., Cab C., and Edith Piaf were favorites of my grandmother.
 My foundation years; it was all folk.
 Carly Simon, Ricky Lee Jones, Carole King, Buffy Saint Marie.
 And in my teen years I was bombarded with my brother's influences, Pink Floyd, Led Zeppelin, Queen, Fleetwood Mac, Yes, Rush, to name a few.
 But everything changed when I began listening to my own choices.